ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 Check whether you really need to use live data, by considering the following questions:

-1. Speed: What are your time requirements for test data provisioning?
+1.  **Speed:** What are your time requirements for test data provisioning?
-2. Cost: What is an acceptable cost to create, manage and archive test data?
+2.  **Cost:** What is an acceptable cost to create, manage and archive test data?
-3. Quality: What are the important factors to consider related to test data quality?
+3.  **Quality:** What are the important factors to consider related to test data quality?
-4. Security: What are the privacy implications of these two sources of test data?
+4.  **Security:** What are the privacy implications of these two sources of test data?
-5. Simplicity: Is it easy for testers to get the data they need for their tests?
+5.  **Simplicity:** Is it easy for testers to get the data they need for their tests?
-6. Versatility: Can the test data be used by any testing tool or technology?
+6.  **Versatility:** Can the test data be used by any testing tool or technology?

 The best test data simulates live operations data.

 **Note:** It is important that test data is protected to the same standard as the live data.
 This is to ensure that details of the system design and operation are not compromised.

-To protect test data; the following principles should be followed:
+To protect test data, the following principles should be followed:

 -   The test manager must authorise the use of test data.
 -   Test data should be erased from a testing environment immediately after the testing is complete or when no longer required.
 -   The copying and use of test data should be logged to provide an audit trail.

+**Note:** In the absence of an allocated test manager for a project, refer to the system owner.

 By default: